 For those wanting to learn more about Egypt’s past, the Museum of Egyptian Antiquities is the perfect place to begin.
 This vast edifice houses up to 120, 0000 items and is one of the largest museums in the region.
 The museum was originally located near the Ezbekeyah Garden in 1835 and then was later moved to the Cairo Citadel.

 Your guide will also take you to view the nearly intact coffin of Tutankhamen – an Egyptian pharaoh of the 19th dynasty.
-In 1922, it was the British archeologist Howard Carter who discovered the tomb along with Tutankhamen’s golden death mask – now a symbol of Egypt.
+In 1922, it was the British archaeologist Howard Carter who discovered the tomb along with Tutankhamen’s golden death mask – now a symbol of Egypt.
 This mask is regarded as a masterpiece of Egyptian art and engraved with spells to protect the body as it moved into the underworld.
 The tomb was filled with opulent treasures, some of which are on show.

 Outside the museum is a charming garden dedicated to the famous Egyptologists from around the world.
 After soaking in all of those historical facts, we recommend that you take a breather and wander around the manicured lawn, dotted with palm trees.
-You will also find a monument to Auguste Mariette – a French archeologist and the founder of the museum.
+You will also find a monument to Auguste Mariette – a French archaeologist and the founder of the museum.

 Flying on a hot air balloon above Luxor